premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

-23. If the invoking string is less than the string compared, what value will be returned by the function `compareTo`?
+23. If the invoking string is less than the string compared, what value will be returned by the function `compareTo`?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)